Take a tour of the Black Restaurant Scene with Chef Charly Pierre

 Enjoy classic French-Creole cuisine at Café Sbisa.
 The turtle soup is one of the best in the city, enriched with lemon and sherry.
 They also have a beautiful balcony overlooking lower Decatur Street.

 Vyoone’s French onion soup is so delicious, it’s award-winning.
-Lounge a while in their courtyard during happy hour (Wednesday-Saturday, 3-5 p.m.).
+Lounge a while in their courtyard and enjoy a pre-fixed meal or menu items à la carte.

 Chef Nina Compton’s St. Lucian-inspired restaurant is known for serving upscale Caribbean cuisine.
-Give the marinated crab fingers a try while you’re there.
+Give the hushpuppies a try when you're there, served with cilantro crema.

 Among New Orleans’ most famous restaurants is Dooky Chase’s.
 Open since 1941, this Creole restaurant is a Tremé neighborhood staple.
 Enjoy a cup of their world-famous gumbo along with some fried chicken during your stop or indulge in the golden-fried stuffed shrimp with tartar sauce.